 - During the week of the Festival from the Four Winds Town Office (in the Community Centre next to the Tourist Information Centre)

 - At the Friday evening Community Concert – from the Four Winds stand at the event

 - At the Box Office entrance of the Festival site itself.

 If you are coming to any of the single ticketed events, like a House Concert or Windsong Pavilion Concert just bring your paper ticket for scanning at the venue.
 If you do not wish to print your ticket, please have your downloaded ticket ready on your phone.

 Don’t forget if you are driving to the site you can guarantee yourself a spot by pre-booking your car parking space on-line.
 Parking is $10 per day for the Sound Shell Saturday and Sound Shell Sunday Gala events.

 Food and drinks are available to purchase on the Four Winds site between 9am and 5.30pm on Saturday 11 April, and 9am and 4.30pm on Sunday 12 April.
-You can also bring your own picnic, with food and alcohol, to relax on the grass in the sunshine.
+You can also bring your own picnic with food and alcohol, to relax on the grass in the sunshine.

 Getting to the Four Winds Easter Festival is easy.
-There is a free shuttle bus service running to and from the Four Winds site on Saturday 11 and Sunday 12 April.
+There will be a free shuttle bus service running to and from the Four Winds site on Saturday 11 and Sunday 12 April.
 In Bermagui, the shuttle bus departs from opposite the Bermagui Country Club on Lamont Street.

 There is free entry to the Festival site for anyone aged sixteen and under as long as they are with a paying adult.